Presidents Day 2021: What's open and closed

 (CNN) -- The third Monday of every February is a day to remember the nation's presidents, especially the first one.
 In fact, the day's official name is Washington's Birthday after President George Washington, whose birth date was February 22, 1732.

-While the federal holiday allows many of us a long weekend to get some extra errands in, it also means a variety of services will be closed.
+It's a federal holiday, which means a variety of services will be closed today.
 Check this list to see what's open and closed on February 17, 2020.

 Most banks are closed

 Most banks follow the holiday schedule of the Federal Reserve System, so they will be closed.
-That includes most Bank of America, Chase and Wells Fargo bank locations.
 But if you need to take out some cash, ATMs will be operating.
 Investors will also need to pause any trading as the stock market and bond market are closed.

 Post office is closed

 With the exception of a few select locations, US Postal Service offices will be closed.
 There will be no mail delivery to homes and businesses except Priority Mail Express, which is delivered 365 days a year, according to USPS.
 If you need something delivered, both UPS and FedEx are operating.
 But FedEx will have modified service for FedEx Express and SmartPost.